qiogle/qiogle.github.io/tools-and-procedures.md

 ##### Batch Emails

 I wrote a Python script that calls Zendesk's API to send batch tickets.
-I recently used it with the NJ pricing change, which affected 26 customers and for each, required the creation of a ticket with dynamic variables populated with personal infomation, such as refund amount.
+I used it with the June NJ pricing change, which affected 26 customers and for each, required the creation of a ticket with dynamic variables populated with personal infomation, such as refund amount.

-It's non-engineer code quality, but might be useful as reference for another non-engineer.
+It's non-engineer code quality, so might be useful as reference for another non-engineer.

 Located [here][10].